segmentio/chamber/README.md

 If you'd like to use a different region for chamber without changing `AWS_REGION`, you can use `CHAMBER_AWS_REGION` to override just for chamber.

+## S3 Backend (experimental)

+By default, chamber store secrets in AWS Parameter Store.
+We now also provide an experimental S3 backend for storing secrets in S3 instead.

+To configure chamber to use the S3 backend, set `CHAMBER_SECRET_BACKEND` to `S3`, and `CHAMBER_S3_BUCKET` to an existing S3 bucket (by default, chamber will attempt to use a bucket named `chamber-secrets`).

+This feature is experimental, and not currently meant for production work.

 ## Releasing

 To cut a new release, just push a tag named `v<semver>` where `<semver>` is a